Gerard Byrne (artist, born 1958): Life as an artist

-In 2005 Gerard made a painting trip to India and shortly after again to America.
+In 2005, Gerard made a painting trip to India and shortly after again to America.
 When he came home he focused on painting his beloved local Irish scenes: Dalkey, Killiney, Sorrento, Sandycove.
-His inspiration was fed by the beauty of the coast line, sea, light, local architecture and life.
+His inspiration was fed by the beauty of the coastline, sea, light, local architecture and life.
 He became known as a local painter.

-In October 2007 Gerard flew to the USA once again, rented a camper van and drove upstate New York.
+In October 2007, Gerard flew to the USA once again, rented a camper van and drove upstate New York.
 He spent 6 weeks on the road capturing the colours of the fall.
-He came back with a number of big format pictures depicting the autumnal landscapes.

-In 2005 he bought a house in Dalkey, with the idea of having a home to celebrate the arts, where music nights, poetry readings, classical music events, jazz concerts would complement his life as a painter.
+He came back with a number of big-format pictures depicting the autumnal landscapes.
+In 2005, he bought a house in Dalkey, with the idea of having a home to celebrate the arts, where music nights, poetry readings, classical music events, jazz concerts would complement his life as a painter.
 In time his home grew to become a gallery and was named The Art House.
 It became a recognised spot on the map of Dalkey, a place where the creative vibe dominated the structure of the house, run not for profit but for love of art, something he had learnt in Berlin a decade before.

-The Art House was situated in the heart of Dalkey village, directly opposite a well known pub called Finnegan's which is featured in a number of Gerrard's paintings.
-It is here where in 2008 he met his future wife Agata, a Polish garden designer who was working as a waitress at the time.
+The Art House was situated in the heart of Dalkey village, directly opposite a well-known pub called Finnegan's which is featured in a number of Gerrard's paintings.
+It is here where in 2008, he met his future wife Agata, a Polish garden designer who was working as a waitress at the time.

-In August 2013 the artist opened The Gerard Byrne Studio in Dalkey hosting the reception of his wedding the following month.
+In August 2013, the artist opened The Gerard Byrne Studio in Dalkey hosting the reception of his wedding the following month.
 The gallery presented the artworks created over the previous years.